 A broken boiler in winter is one of the last things anyone wants to deal with.

 There may be several reasons why you’re reading this.
-You may have had to go through many repairs on your old boiler in the past, or it’s finally decided to pack it in.
-Either way, if you have a broken boiler, it’s time to look at New Boiler Options and move onto getting it sorted.
+You may have gone through several repairs in the past, or it’s finally decided to pack it in.
+Either way, if you have a broken boiler, regardless of its type, it’s time to look at New Boiler Options and move onto getting it sorted.

 What’s wrong with my boiler?